theodor85/my-knowledge-base/OS/linux.md

 -boot-load-size 4 -boot-info-table -o NAME-OF-ISO.iso ISOTMP
 ```

-## How to write iso-image to flash with dd
+## How to write iso image to flash with dd

 ```bash
 sudo dd if=/path/to/image.iso of=/dev/sdb1